ds-horizon/delivr-sdk-ota/README.md

 ![Manage Release](assets/manage-release-2.png)
 If you run into any issues, check out the [troubleshooting](#debugging--troubleshooting) details below.

-*NOTE: CodePush updates should be tested in modes other than Debug mode.
-In Debug mode, React Native app always downloads JS bundle generated by packager, so JS bundle downloaded by CodePush does not apply.*
+*NOTE: DOTA updates should be tested in modes other than Debug mode.
+In Debug mode, React Native app always downloads JS bundle generated by packager, so JS bundle downloaded by DOTA does not apply.*

 ### Store Guideline Compliance

-Android Google Play and iOS App Store have corresponding guidelines that have rules you should be aware of before integrating the CodePush solution within your application.
+Android Google Play and iOS App Store have corresponding guidelines that have rules you should be aware of before integrating the DOTA solution within your application.

 #### Google play

 Third paragraph of [Device and Network Abuse](https://support.google.com/googleplay/android-developer/answer/9888379?hl=en) topic describe that updating source code by any method other than Google Play's update mechanism is restricted.
 But this restriction does not apply to updating javascript bundles.
 > This restriction does not apply to code that runs in a virtual machine and has limited access to Android APIs (such as JavaScript in a webview or browser).

-That fully allow CodePush as it updates just JS bundles and can't update native code part.
+That fully allow DOTA as it updates just JS bundles and can't update native code part.

 #### App Store